"Only... I want to die as myself. Does that make any sense? I don't want them to change me. Turn me into some kind of monster that I'm not."

 - In Shadow Skill, insane Fallen Hero G is finally restored to sanity when he is forced to fight Gau in a lucid state.
 He self-destructs shortly afterwards as he was already a Paper TalismanLich Living on Borrowed Time but Death Equals Redemption.

 - At the end of the Tower of Heaven arc in Fairy Tail Erza gives a Really Dead Montage for Jellal, who's body they never found.
 In it she theorizes that he returned to his good self before preforming a Heroic Sacrifice to save them.
 Turns out he didn't die, he was just in a coma, but as Erza predicted he did return to his old self.

-- In Puella Magi Madoka Magica episode 10 alternate timeline, Madoka requested Homura to end her life before she turns into a witch.
-Homura complied with grief.
+- In Puella Magi Madoka Magica, one of the alternate timelines in episode 10 ended when an imminently witch-ifying Madoka requested Homura to end her life.
+Homura complied with immense grief.

 - A fairly creepy case in the second episode of the AD Police Files.
 The story centers around a woman who replaced her entire reproductive system with bionic implants so she'd stop having her monthly period.
 She eventually starts attacking prostitutes, ripping out their reproductive organs.
 At the end she is being chased by the AD Police, who are allowed to kill her on sight because she is categorized as a Boomeroid (someone who has more than 70% of their anatomy replaced with cybernetic components), and hence does not rate as a human being anymore.
 She ends up in an abandoned subway car filled with criminals; she rips off her clothes and allows them to rape her to death.
 The character Cara Iris realize that she chose to die as a woman instead of a boomer.